turingschool/front-end-curriculum/lessons/module-3/unit-testing-react.md

 }
 ```

-and refactor our `Grocery.js`, remembering to import classnames...
+...and refactor our `Grocery.js`, remembering to import classnames...

 ```js
 import React from 'react';